xLightsSequencer/xLights/README.txt

-   -- enh (keith)  Add support for strings of single colour but individually controlled nodes -- enh (keith)  Make picture effect display red when picture is missing much like video and shader effects do -- enh (keith)  Scrub model preview along with the audio -- bug (keith)  Try to force dialogs that dont appear on any monitor onto a monitor -- bug (keith)  Fix picture effect tiling issues where tiling is not complete.
+   -- enh (keith)  Add support for strings of single colour but individually controlled nodes -- enh (keith)  Make picture effect display red when picture is missing much like video and shader effects do -- enh (keith)  Scrub model preview along with the audio -- bug (keith)  Try to force dialogs that don't appear on any monitor onto a monitor -- bug (keith)  Fix picture effect tiling issues where tiling is not complete.
    -- bug (keith)  Fix effects on model group with horizontal or vertical scaled render styles but containing no models crashes when rendering
-   -- bug (keith)  Fix some erroneous check sequence errors re subbuffers on per model render styles -- bug (keith)  Fix crash in visualiser when controller with no protocols is assigned to a port -- bug (keith)  Fix area flood beam length is anchored to z=0 rather than moving with the flood -- bug (keith)  Fix models with uneven strings dont show correctly in visualiser -- bug (keith)  Fix issue with unused smart remote port causing weird config on a falcon -- bug (keith)  Fix issue with loading downloaded DMX fixtures -- bug (keith)  Fix unable to map multiple channels from a single prop in the LMS import
+   -- bug (keith)  Fix some erroneous check sequence errors re subbuffers on per model render styles -- bug (keith)  Fix crash in visualiser when controller with no protocols is assigned to a port -- bug (keith)  Fix area flood beam length is anchored to z=0 rather than moving with the flood -- bug (keith)  Fix models with uneven strings don't show correctly in visualiser -- bug (keith)  Fix issue with unused smart remote port causing weird config on a falcon -- bug (keith)  Fix issue with loading downloaded DMX fixtures -- bug (keith)  Fix unable to map multiple channels from a single prop in the LMS import